-If you own a car, you need auto insurance.
-This type of insurance is mandated by the state and is designed to protect the insured against automobile related losses.
-Although NY state requires a minimum amount of coverage, different coverages can still be purchased to personalize your policy.
+If you own a car, auto insurance is a necessity.
+Let William Orband Inc. ensure you have the correct coverage to fit your specific needs.
+Auto insurance is mandated by the state and is designed to protect the insured against automobile related losses.
+Although New York state requires a minimum amount of coverage, different coverages can still be purchased to personalize your policy.
 There are four major categories of automobile insurance: Personal Injury Protection (PIP), Liability coverage, Uninsured/Underinsured Motorist Protection, and Physical Damage.
 Each category should be tailored to fit you, depending on your personal needs and wants.
-Contact us today and let us help you.

 Personal Injury Protection (PIP)